 and go in your browser to “localhost:4000”.

-Download the version of DevKit from here corresponding to your version of Ruby.
-(To see what version of Ruby you have, type ruby -v in git-bash.
+version of Ruby.
+(To see what version of Ruby you have, type ruby

 In git-bash, navigate to wherever you unpacked DevKit and type: